This competition is open to any registered organisations in the UK looking to develop technology for the civil aerospace sector.

 FSA submissions are by invitation only.
 You will receive a submission link from IUK prior to the opening date of the upcoming FSA competition, following notification of a successful Outline Stage application from ATI.

-Our planning assumption is that grants totalling up to £17 million for the next 4 years (starting in 2024) will be allocated to successful projects.
-However, this is not a limit or target, and will depend on the number and the quality of applications received for all competition streams funded through the ATI Programme.
+Our planning assumption is for grants totalling up to £17 million over four years (starting in 2024) being allocated to successful projects.
+However, this is not a limit or target, and will depend on the number and the quality of applications received for all competitions in the ATI Programme.

 No. Projects must be led by industrial organisations but can have academic organisations in their consortium.